Encarni-AuditoryCortex/AuditoryCortex/README.md

 # The-Brain-is-Wonderful
-This repository has been created to share my research aboutbrain pathologies, specifically Cortical Deafness and Auditory Agnosia.
+This repository has been created to share my research about brain pathologies, specifically Cortical Deafness and Auditory Agnosia.